Here Are the Panellists, To Date!

 Trained for General Practice in Leicestershire (UK), worked at Fremantle Hospital during 1992, then locums and Kalgoorlie general practice for six years.
 There he developed his interests in IT and practice management.
 Since 2004 he has run a large three-surgery practice in the hills.
 His interest in teaching registrars and medical students was followed by a strong interest in the RACGP, focused primarily on e-health and standards.
 He Chairs the National Standing Committee for Standards in General Practice and has been an AGPAL surveyor for 13 years so he has a good idea of what makes general practices tick.

-Mr Roger Cook MP - Shadow Minister for Health (Doctors the Care Factor) (Doctors - A Price on Your Head)
+Mr Roger Cook MP - Minister for Health (Doctors the Care Factor) (Doctors - A Price on Your Head) (Future Medicine - the Change Game)

 Elected as the Member for the State Seat of Kwinana in 2008.
 He is the Deputy Leader of the Opposition, and Shadow Minister for Health and Science.
 Born and raised in WA, Roger completed a Bachelor of Arts in Public Administration at Murdoch University and has a Postgraduate Diploma in Business (Public Relations) and an MBA from Curtin University.
 Prior to Parliament, he worked in public relations and native title at a number of Aboriginal Land Councils.
 He is a keen triathlete and cyclist and is a strong advocate for public and community health.